 Searching packages are easy.
 We will just provide the term or package name we want to search

 $ apt-cache search tmux

 We can see that there are some packages in the list but there is no string in the line like tmux.
 Searching is done in the package details too where we look next.
-We can search as term which is like google free text search.
-We get more results .
+We can search a term that is like google free-text search.
+We get more results.

 $ apt-cache search tmu

 We may want to get package details information about installed-size, architecture, dependencies, version, file name, description, maintainer, etc.

 Installing packages is easy as other operations we just provide our package name to the apt-get install command like below.

 $ sudo apt-get install tmux